jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ### 4.x.
-Site number

-* A new site will be added automatically when 'Add a reinstatement' is selected on the 'works record' level.

-### 4.x.
 Add a reinstatement

 * To add a reinstatement, the latest permit must be in 'In progress or 'Closed' status and require excavation.
 * Reinstatement date must be:
-  + the current date or in the past
+    * the current date or in the past
+    * on or after the actual start date
-  + on or before the actual end date if works stop has been logged
+    * on or before the actual end date if works stop has been logged
-  + A user can only enter a reinstatement date until the works' 'Actual start date' has been logged.
-(WHAT DOES THIS MEAN?)
 * To update a site with a new reinstatement, select 'Add another reinstatement' on the 'site record' level.
-* All historical reinstatement details are available on the 'site record' page.
 * This functionality may be used to correct a mistake on the previous reinstatement.
   + Note: if a mistake is made where the Reinstatement state 'Interim' is selected instead of 'permanent' as a new permit would be required to rectify this mistake.
 See the business rules regarding making an interim site permanent for more information.